 Some companies that currently accept Bitcoin as payment include Microsoft, who accept it on their Xbox store.
 The list of merchants accepting Bitcoin as payments is ever expanding.
-Check our guide on Where Can You Spend Bitcoin for a full lowdown.

 Its also been increasingly seen as a store of value, with many big-time investors getting on in the action in early 2021.
 It is this unprecedented buying pressure that has caused the price to rise.
 As the Coin Telegraph put it in March 2021:

 Institutions are buying more bitcoin per month than what’s being mined, and there just isn’t enough for everyone.